Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 enemy
 Cost: 9 MP
 Damage: x4 (Physical)
 Effect: This Attack has Boon +3.
-You cannot use this Attack on a turn where you have moved.
+You cannot use this Attack on a Turn where you have moved.
 Description: A precise ranged attack.
 This attack involves standing still and taking precise aim, so it is less likely to miss.

 #### Suspend